 DoubleClick Natural Search is a tracking solution for reporting on organic search-engine clicks that contribute to conversions.
 It leverages the DoubleClick Floodlight tag to track conversions and deduplicates Display (DCM) traffic from Paid Search (DoubleClick Search) traffic.

 Yes.
 If you choose the Equal Attribution attribution model, DoubleClick Natural Search data can also be utilized in the DoubleClick Exposure to Conversion (E2C) Report, which is available for an additional fee.
 The E2C Report allows users to see the conversion path among display, paid, and natural search clicks.

-No, DoubleClick Natural Search is an additional offering that is available to all advertisers and agencies who use DoubleClick Search.
+No, DoubleClick Natural Search is only available to advertisers and agencies who use DoubleClick Search.

 Yes, because DoubleClick Natural Search uses the DoubleClick Floodlight tag, DoubleClick Campaign Manager (DCM) is also used similarly to how DoubleClick Search and DCM work together.

 No. Tracking for DoubleClick Natural Search is limited to the following search engines:

 - Yahoo!
 Japan